kahopkin/companycommunicatorwiki/Deployment-guide.md

     ![Azure AD app overview page](images/multitenant_app_overview.png)

 1. On the side rail in the Manage section, navigate to the "Certificates & secrets" section.
 In the Client secrets section, click on "+ New client secret".
-Add a description for the secret, and for the Expires selection, select **Never**.
+Add a description for the secret, and choose when the secret will expire.
 Click "Add".

     ![Azure AD app overview page](images/multitenant_app_secret.png)